 - A dweomered dragonscale item cannot be reforged.
 Some mundane modifications may be made with GM approval.

 - Rumors abound that the most powerful of dweomered dragonscale items can rival even legendary items, and can be equally as difficult to destroy.

 - There may yet be more the party has yet to discover about dweomered dragonscale items

 Little is commonly known of blessed items, and the party has yet to have the time to investigate these unusual items.
 From Simon’s most basic research he believes them to be connected to the Kami in some fashion.
 Blessed items otherwise function like regular magical items with the following exceptions:

-- Blessed weapons, armors, and shields may be directly enchanted and benefit from the bearer’s enhancements and enchantments, but other blessed magical items do not appear to be able to be further enchanted.
+- Blessed weapons, armors, and shields may be directly enchanted and may benefit from the bearer’s enhancements and enchantments, but other blessed magical items cannot be further enchanted.
 Some blessed items may reject certain enchantments.
 Such rejection is immediately apparent, allowing a new enchantment to be halted before resources are lost or an alternate enchantment or enhancement to be shifted over.

 - The blessed abilities of an item cannot be transferred to another item.

 - Blessed items all have a certain time or triggering event during which they cannot be removed from their carrier, willingly or not, and become as difficult to destroy as a lesser item of legend.